Last updated: Thursday 1 April 2021

 The majority of IELTS test centres have started testing again.
 Please check your test centre’s calendar for any updates and upcoming test dates in 2021.
 If you are located in another country, please contact your test centre or visit information for our global test taker community for more updates.

-- When is the next available IELTS test in Melbourne?
+- When is the next available IELTS test?

-We know the temporary suspension of IELTS testing in Melbourne was inconvenient, especially if you need a test for work, study or migration.
-However, to protect the health and safety of all Victorians, the State Government put certain restrictions in place.
+We know the temporary suspension of IELTS testing in some locations is inconvenient, especially if you need a test for work, study or migration.
+However, to protect the health and safety of all people, the Federal and/or State Government may put certain restrictions in place.
 That also meant restrictions on IELTS testing.
-We have now started testing again, but you may experience some wait times.
+While we have now started testing in the majority of locations, you may experience some wait times.

 - My test was cancelled, but my visa is expiring.
 What should I do?